GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

   highly-scalable responsive and resilient applications.

 * [Space-based architecture](https://en.wikipedia.org/wiki/Space-based_architecture) - consist of many processing units
-  that contain application logic, virtualized controlling middleware, asynchronous data cache, and a database which receives updates from users asynchronously, possibly with a delay.
+  that contain application logic, virtualized controlling middleware, asynchronous data cache, and a database that receives updates from users asynchronously, possibly with a delay.
 The main aim of this architecture is to overcome the bottlenecks that emerge when traditional web-server deployments are trying to synchronously process requests from many users.
   A typical use case is a concert ticket ordering system, which is idle most of the time, but elastically handles